September 2014 Mortgage Originators Survey

 - Respondents were less sanguine about their comfort with the QM/ATR rules in the 2nd quarter, with just 61.9% indicating that they had fully adapted compared to 73.7% in the 1st quarter.

-- The share of lenders offering rebuttable presumption and non-QM products in the 2nd quarter improved, but willingness to originate non-QM and rebuttable presumption mortgages fell from the 1st quarter to the 2nd quarter.
+- The share of lenders offering rebuttable presumption and non-QM products in the 2nd quarter improved, but the willingness to originate non-QM and rebuttable presumption mortgages fell from the 1st quarter to the 2nd quarter.
 Lenders were more willing to originate prime mortgages, though.

 - Over the next 6 months, nearly half of respondents expected improved access to credit for prime borrowers with FICO scores between 620 and 720.
 However, the vast majority expected no change for rebuttable presumption and non-QM borrowers.
 Respondents expect improved investor demand for all mortgage types.